 I wrote a simple letter to my mother as an example and I included photographs.

 I’m missing you a lot these past few weeks.
 Last Sunday was Mother’s Day and this day has been hard for me since you died.
 I know you never made a huge deal of it when you were alive, but we probably should have.
 You deserved a lot more recognition than we gave you.

-I tried to keep things positive for the girls sake.
+I tried to keep things positive for the girls’ sake.
 They are still young enough to feel really proud and excited about making and giving me things.
 Evie probably made 10 different pictures for me and I had to act very excited about each one.
-Actually she spent a lot of time on one of them and it was very good!
-I think she have a little artist in her.
+Actually, she spent a lot of time on one of them and it was very good!
+I think she has a little artist in her.
 Anyway, I talk to them quite a lot about you and we discussed why Mother’s Day is hard for me.
 They get it (even though they don’t get it).
 I love talking to them about you, so much I sometimes find myself wishing they would bring you up.
 I’m not sure why, I guess it’s equivalent to the happiness I see when they form a relationship with their other grandparents….this is the best I can hope for for them and you.
 Sadly.

 I really wish you knew them and I really wish they knew you.
 Evie is mature and smart but so silly.
-Ginny is stubborn and strong willed but so much fun.
+Ginny is stubborn and strong-willed but so much fun.
 She is literally the girl with the little curl in the middle of her forehead.
 She loves to sing and dance but she is also very very shy.
 They both love princesses…really it’s getting quite ridiculous.
 They are sisters through and through which means they fight like cats and dogs.
 Whenever I find myself trying to stop the arguing I think of you.
-Man you must have been so frustrated with us all the time!!
+Man, you must have been so frustrated with us all the time!!
 Anyway, they would make you laugh.
 Here are some pictures I took on my phone on Mother’s Day.